 For GPs that use an administrator, there can be an enormous amount of information passed back and forth from GP to admin, affecting both collaboration challenges as well as security exposures.
 A potential workaround to the traditional GP/admin model is what’s called a ‘reverse out-sourcing’ or ‘co-sourcing’ model.
 In this scenario, the GP owns or hosts the fund accounting and reporting technology (including the data) and the admin securely logs into the GP’s software to support whatever accounting responsibilities they are assigned.
 This model has two primary benefits:

 Looking to the future

-While work-from-home and its challenges around collaboration, security, and processes will be mostly temporary, now is the perfect time for GPs to reassess their current systems and operating infrastructure.
+While work-from-home and its challenges around collaboration, security, and processes may be somewhat temporary, now is the perfect time for GPs to reassess their current systems and operating infrastructure.

 Moving to a cloud-based operating platform provides innumerable benefits to fund managers that are struggling to keep pace with using spreadsheets to support their back-office.

 As one Allvue client stated in a recent webinar: “I couldn’t imagine how we could have worked through the current situation with the 8 to 10 spreadsheets we were using a few years ago.”